gabrieldgf4/insect-defoliation-dataset/README.md

 Then, the data are restricted to those presented in the published works and it is not possible to verify the variability of the samples such as lighting conditions, leaf format and position, and background complexity.
 Also, leaf images with damage caused by real insects or artificial leaf canopy damage used in experimental tests are difficult to reproduce in order to compare the results.

 In this sense, we organized this database with model data (or training) and test data.
 We indicate the images used in the construction of template images and the images used in the tests.
 For the test images, we indicate their defoliation percentage in three groups: from 1 to 15%, from 16 to 30%, and from 31 to 45%.
+The size of the images is 256 x 256.

 This dataset contains 12 plant species: apple, blueberry, cherry, corn, grape, peach, pepper, potato, raspberry, soybean, strawberry and tomato.
 It is based on the PlantVillage dataset which can be accessed here [https://github.com/spMohanty/PlantVillage-Dataset](https://github.com/spMohanty/PlantVillage-Dataset) or here [https://github.com/gabrieldgf4/PlantVillage-Dataset](https://github.com/gabrieldgf4/PlantVillage-Dataset).